Back to Delaware

 What This Bill Does

-• Requires that school library materials under review be removed from students' access until the review is completed within 30 days.
-School staff can still use these materials during this time.
+• Requires that library materials under review be removed from student access until a decision is made within 30 days of receiving an objection.

 Who It Names or Affects